The U of A's Center for Space and Planetary Sciences is raising funds for a new mobile planetarium!

 MISSION TO REACH FULL FUNDING

 Your support of this ongoing campaign is critical on our mission to reach our full funding!
 The total cost of a new StarLab planetarium is $30,000, which includes the dome, projector, control system, and training.
-After a successful initial round of crowdfunding, we are excited to continue to raise money for our final goal.
+After a successful initial round of crowdfunding, we are excited to continue to raise money towards our final goal.
 All gifts will be earmarked for the planetarium purchase and all donors will be updated on our progress.
 In the unlikely event full funding is not met within two to three years, gifts will be used within the spirit given to purchase other equipment and supplies that will enhance our community outreach activities well into the future.